CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Results

-We highlight the capabilities of CALIPSO by optimizing a collection of motion-planning problems from manipulation, locomotion, and aerospace domains that require second-order cone and complementarity constraints while exactly transcribing constraints without reformulation.
-Next, we demonstrate the ability to differentiate through the solver and auto-tune policies for nonlinear underactuated robotic systems.
+We highlight the capabilities of CALIPSO by optimizing a collection of motion-planning problems from manipulation, locomotion, and aerospace domains that require second-order cone and complementarity constraints while transcribing constraints without approximation.
+Next, we demonstrate the ability to differentiate through the solver and auto-tune policies for non-convex underactuated robotic systems.
 Additional details about the experimental setups are available in the open-source implementation.
+A collection of non-convex problems are provided in the Appendix.